-Those with business or property income must make payments on account.
-Your tax bill is then settled the following January (ie January 2019 for the 2017-18 tax year).
+Those with business or property income must make payments in advance.
+Your tax bill is then settled the following January (ie January 2020 for the 2018-19 tax year).

 If you have overpaid, you’ll get a refund plus interest.
 If you’ve underpaid, you’ll have to pay extra.

 You can also ask HMRC to adjust your payments on account if you believe you will have a smaller tax bill this year.